Brian Mawhinney: Outside politics

 In 2003, he was appointed chairman of The Football League, and in 2004 oversaw a re-organisation of the league structure, renaming the former Division One as the Football League Championship.
 Deeply religious, Mawhinney was a leading member of the Conservative Christian Fellowship as well as a member of the Church of England General Synod for five years.
 He was also president of Christians in Sport.
 Mawhinney was also a patron of Peterborough United until his death in November 2019.

 Personal life and death

-Mawhinney had two sons and a daughter with his wife Betty, a United States citizen.
+In 1964, Mawhinney married Betty Oja, an American citizen whom he met during his time in Michigan; the couple had three children.
 He listed Anglo-American relations among his interests.
+He wrote two autobiographies: In the Firing Line (1999) and Just a Simple Belfast Boy (2013).

-Mawhinney died on 9 November 2019, aged 79.
+Mawhinney lived in Chipping Barnet, and then Keyston, Cambridgeshire in his later years.
+He died at a nursing home in nearby Polebrook, Northamptonshire, on 9 November 2019, aged 79.